gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I was going to be sick.
 Awbé was still talking, but I couldn't hear her.
 I wouldn't.
 How could she do this to me?
 How could she even *think* of exiling me to a spinster's hall?
 Oh, I understood her husband not wanting to learn how to hold a knife properly at the dinner table.
-But my own sister...
-I leaped out of my chair and ran weeping to my room.
+But my own sister…  I leaped out of my chair and ran weeping to my room.

 Well.
 There isn't much else to say.
 That afternoon, Awbé fell down the stairs